Term of the Moment

 Definition: home theater

-A good sound system is important in a home theater setup.
-Realistic high-fidelity greatly enhances movie watching, and in many home theaters, the audio is the more elaborate and much more costly part of the system.
-See home theater in a box, soundbar, digital media server, videophile and audiophile.
+The sound system is very important in a home theater.
+Realistic sound greatly enhances movie watching, and in many home theaters, the audio is the more elaborate part of the system, costing from two to four times as much as the TV.
+In super high-end installations, the audio can cost 20 times as much.
+See home theater in a box, digital media server, videophile and audiophile.

-This is a typical 5.1 home theater (see home theater speakers).
-Except for the subwoofer, which is always on the floor, speakers range from tiny, wall-mounted units to floor models containing several drivers.
+Except for the subwoofer, which is always on the floor, speakers range from tiny, wall-mounted units to floor models.
+See home theater speakers.

 Home Theater Control